KyberNetwork/developer-portal/docs/staking/staking-voting-examples.md

 # Basic Staking And Voting

 Staking and voting are done in epochs, which sounds scary, but it really just means fixed periods of time, denominated in Ethereum block times.
 One KyberDAO epoch will be around once every 2 weeks.
 The exact block number will be determined at a later stage.
-Y

-*   Epoch 10: Bob stakes 10,000 KNC.
+*   Epoch 10: Tom stakes 10,000 KNC.
 He cannot vote with this stake in this epoch.
 *   Epoch 11: He will be able to vote with his 10,000 KNC
 *   Epoch 12:  He will be able to claim his participation reward from the last epoch.
 There is no need to restake, he can continue to vote.
 Any unclaimed rewards can be claimed at any moment.